“Design thinking is not a linear path. It’s a big mass of looping back to different places in the process.”

 –David Kelley, Founder of IDEO

 As founder of IDEO, for over 30 years David Kelley has been tackling complex problems using design.
-We sat down with David and IDEO U Creative Director, Coe Leta Stafford, to discuss why design thinking is more relevant now than ever.
-But as David says, don’t trust us, design thinking is our religion.
+We sat down with David and IDEO U Managing Director, Coe Leta Stafford, to discuss why design thinking is more relevant now than ever.

 At times it looks a lot like common sense, but thinking like a designer is more difficult than it seems.
 In many ways, design thinking is about having a methodology that helps you feel comfortable wading into the messy complexity of creating something new to the world.
 The better you get at it, the more you’ll build creative confidence to take on bigger challenges.